 Most university kids head to the clubs or pick up a sport when they’re not studying.
 Robert started weaving through old abandoned buildings and crumbling structures.
 Urban exploration he calls it.
 The underground culture and alternative corners.
 Forget aesthetic architecture, picturesque lookouts, and grandiose squares the guidebooks lead you to.
 The grungy, decaying, and deteriorating part of a city, the ugly buildings which most of us turn our camera lenses away from, Robert sees beauty in.

 “Adventure happens when you get off the tourist map.”

-I met Robert in Bucharest and we hung out to see his city through his eyes.
+I met Robert in Bucharest and we hung out for the day to see the city through his eyes.
 He was born and raised in Bucharest and knows the city inside out.
-He’s part of Interesting Times, a local non-profit that uses sustainable tours to help fund and support local, cultural and artistic projects that relate to urban life and environment.
-I found Robert reflects the youthful part of Romania.
+He’s part of Interesting Times, a sustainable organization that employs local street artists, historians, and photographers to run local tours around the city like Beautiful Decay.
+Robert reflects the youthful side of Romania.
 They see the glass half-full and want to “make an art out of Bucharest”, even in urban decay, crumbling sights, and deserted places.

 “Locals assume it’s just another ugly building”

 Before 1989, all of the buildings in Bucharest were seized by the communists.
 By the mid 90s, they were privatized and property ownership was returned to the owners.
 In 30 years or so, since the fall of communism in Romania, the Bucharest capital is still undergoing a process of revitalization.
 Some buildings have been restored and modernized, while others are still waiting.